 HEALTH AND PHYSICAL FITNESS An epileptic, Alexander also found himself battling malaria during his Mesopotamia campaign.
 On one occasion whilst his medicine was being prepared, a letter was sent by an enemy of his physician, Philip the Acarnanian claiming he'd been bribed by the Persian King to poison him.
 Alexander read the letter and slipped it under his pillow without showing it to anyone.
 The physician entered Alexander's tent.
 The Macedonian conqueror showed Philip the letter as he calmly drunk his medicine.
 The physician having read the letter threw himself at the king's bedside but Alexander assured him he had every confidence in his honour.
 After three days Alexander was better and the physician mightily relieved.
 A close shave for the clean whiskered one.
 Not all physicians were so fortunate.
 When Alexander’s great friend Hephaestian died, Alexander crucified the physician who failed to save him.

-DEATH Alexander died in 323BC just one month short of attaining 33 years of age, in the palace of Nebuchadnezzar II of Babylon (though with all that marching his feet must have been killing him).
+DEATH Alexander died on June 10, 323BC just one month short of his 33rd birthday, in the palace of Nebuchadnezzar II of Babylon (though with all that marching his feet must have been killing him).

 There is uncertainty whether his cause of death was typhoid fever, malaria, poisoning by a rival or alcohol poisoning contracted during a two-day period of drinking and carousing (For the climax Alexander drank "Hercules" 12 pints of undiluted wine).
 As he lay dying of his fever/drunken stupor, one by one his Macedonian army passed through bidding his farewell.
 Alex cried "I am dying with the help of too many Physicians" on his deathbed.